AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/index.md

 }
 ```

-Magento processes the attribute values specified in a `ProductAttributeFilterInput` as simple data types (strings, integers, Booleans).
+The application processes the attribute values specified in a `ProductAttributeFilterInput` as simple data types (strings, integers, Booleans).
 However, returned attributes can be a different, complex data type.
 For example, in a response, `price` is an object that contains a monetary value and a currency code.

 By default, you can use the following attributes as filters.
 To define a custom filter, see [Filtering with custom attributes]({{page.baseurl}}/graphql/custom-filters.html).
 Use the `input_type` output attribute of the [`customAttributeMetadata` query]({{page.baseurl}}/graphql/queries/custom-attribute-metadata.html) to determine whether your custom filter should include the `FilterEqualTypeInput`, `FilterMatchTypeInput`, or `FilterRangeTypeInput` data type.